forthy42/net2o/wiki/squid.md

 Let's assume we can attack BitCoins block chain: Where would we attack it?
-At the end, which allows us to do double spending of the coins we ordered?
+At the end, which allows us to do double spending of the coins we own?
 Who would do that?
 Probably someone with a lot of coins inside, so proof of stake is a bad idea.

 Or attack it at the front, where most coins have not yet been mined,